valterc/ki2/README.md

 - Audio alerts before upcoming synchro shift or when reaching shifting limits
 - Self update

-## How does it work?

-This app utilizes the Android environment along with the ANT service and the Karoo SDK.
-It contains 3 main components:

-- Device management + settings activity
-- Background service that integrates with ANT and communicates with the shifting device wirelessly
-- Integration with Karoo profiles via the Karoo SDK

 ## How can I try this app?

 1. Download Ki2 APK file from the latest [release page](https://github.com/valterc/ki2/releases/latest/) (or [here](https://github.com/valterc/ki2/releases/tag/0.8-karoo1) for Karoo 1)